Yurie waits there, patiently, for his new wife to get up and calm herself.

 Ariella took a moment before turning her head back to him.
 She tilted her head, in thought.

 "It is my home, for better or worse.
-It is beautiful, isolated.
+It is bonita, isolated.
 There are many rooms to entertain oneself.
 I have many fond memories.
 But it has also been my prison.
 I have left the estate grounds only a handful or times because of my father's fear.
 And while I would prefer to stay in my home, I want to be free.
 I don't want to be confined in my rooms or otherwise the house.
 It's lonely and boring."
 She looked at him, truly studied him.

 "Perhpas some day I'll sell it, or buy a new house elsewhere.
 Have them both.
 But this is what I know.
 I would like to stick with that."